 Sale of Emails.
 Associations and their managing agents cannot sell or transmit a member's personal information for any purpose without the consent of the member.
 (Civ.
 Code § 5230(c).)

 Incentives for Electronic Delivery.
-Associations can offer incentives, such as a gift card, bottles of wine, etc. to their members to switch from paper to electronic delivery of disclosures, notices, and documents.
+Associations can offer incentives, such as gift cards, bottles of wine, etc., to their members to switch from paper to electronic delivery of disclosures, notices, and documents.

 Notice Period.
 See "Notice Period Defined" for questions about how to count days for giving notice.

 Disclosure Checklist.
 Associations are required to disclose a large number of things to the membership, such as the presence of asbestos, how they plan to fund their reserves, their rules enforcement policies, etc. See "Disclosure Checklist" for a list of all the disclosures.